-Digital security
+· Digital security

 Cyber heist in baking sector in different countries in recent time has jolted the board and bank management out of the stupor.
-To prevent cyber heist Banks have become very much alert and are making investment in strengthening their own IT infrastructure.
+SWIFT, the global messaging system used to move trillions of dollars each day, warned banks that the threat of digital heists is on the rise as hackers use increasingly sophisticated tools and techniques to launch new attacks.
+To prevent cyber heist Banks need to become very much alert and to make investments in strengthening their own IT infrastructure along with security measures.